 Every week, we showcase a key cultural player in our featured people section; we highlight all the latest news and events in the ECF calendar; and we bring everything together in our Library.

-Below is a list of our latest news.
-To see upcoming events, check our calendar or the dedicated events page.
+Below is a list of our latest news & events.
+To see the full list of upcoming events, check our calendar or the dedicated events page.

 In the run-up to the elections for the European Parliament, 200 people gathered in a packed ‘De Balie’ debate centre in Amsterdam to discuss the state of the European Union (EU).
 The crowd showed that there is a voracious appetite for debating Europe’s future – and a mini-poll of the audience revealed that the majority of those who took part want to fundamentally rethink the way the EU works rather than abandoning the European project altogether.

 On 10 April 2014, in collaboration with De Balie, we organised a public debate about the EU and its future titled: “In the EU We (Mis)Trust: on the road to the European elections”.
 This debate was part of the New Pact for Europe project, that examines the challenges Europe is facing today, and the strategic choices that need to be made.

 On 10 April 2014, together with De Balie we have organised a public debate about the EU and its future: “In the EU We (Mis)Trust: on the road to the European elections”.
 This debate was part of the New Pact for Europe project, that examines the challenges facing Europe today, and the strategic choices that need to be made.
 One of the keynote speakers was Philippe Legrain.
 You can download his speech from our Library.